-Filing a Complaint
+Filing a Formal Written Complaint

-If an unofficial complaint is not satisfactorily resolved or remains unresolved, a student may submit an Official Written Complaint through the Academic Services Office, Academic Dean, or the Office of Students & Alumni.
+A Formal Written Complaint may be filed through the Academic Services Office or the Office of Students & Alumni.
 A written complaint must contain the following information:

 - a.
-Name, date, and signature of the student filing the complaint. - b.
+Name, date, and signature of the student filing the complaint; - b.
 Description and date of the problem or concern; - c.
-Names of persons, department or policy responsible for the complaint (if known); - d.
+Names of persons and department responsible for the complaint (if known); - d.
 Description of any actions taken informally to resolve the problem or concern; - e.
-Recommendation as to what could be possible resolution(s) of the complaint; - f.
+Recommendation as to possible resolution(s) of the complaint; - f.
 Any background information believed to be relevant;